42 Everyday Fixes to Survive Basically Anything

 - Don’t: Cop an attitude.
 Auditors have a job to do, and having a chip on your shoulder won’t help your case.

 - Do: Know your rights.
 If you don’t agree with the outcome, you can appeal.
 It also might be wise to talk with a professional tax lawyer.
-Find out these things an IRS agent won’t tell you about tax planning.

 How to survive targeted advertising